YasserMustafa/newpalmyra.org/README.md

 1. Clone the repository.
 2. Create a new directory with the name of your language ISO code.
 3. Copy `index.md` into your new language folder, and translate the document.
+4. Add a new link under the language switcher in `_includes/navbar.html`.
-4. Commit your changes to a new branch.
+5. Commit your changes to a new branch.
-5. When ready, send a pull request for your changes to this master repository.
+6. When ready, send a pull request for your changes to this master repository.

 ## Questions